maximilian-ho/how-we-teach-ourselves/docs/epubs.md

 We download the epub books from LibGen.

 **Reading on our phones**
 We read the books on our phones using Moon+ reader.
 Instead of reading in a linear order, we jump between different sections, and also jump between books.
-This helps us to constantly review the ideas so that we don't forget them.
+This helps us to constantly review the ideas in the best books.

 The screenshots below show the contents (left image) and bookmarks (right image) of a book in Moon+ reader.
 ![image](https://github.com/maximilian-ho/articles/assets/94465856/a6d21190-3a2c-4fa5-898a-17d3b55e9b6f)